AaronYang2333/INF_551/README.md

-# 2019 Fall USC INF_551 (Foundations of Data Management) Homeworks Respority
+## 2019 Fall USC INF_551 (Foundations of Data Management) Homeworks Respority

+#### Descrption
+A foundation courses in the Informatics program.
+It prepares the students with the fundamental knowledge on the data management.
+Such a knowledge is critical for the students to succeed in more advanced data management courses in the program.
+It also exposes students to the cutting-edge data management concepts, systems, and techniques for managing large scale of data, to ensure that students have adequate background for further exploring big data analytics in follow-up courses.

+#### Homworks
 Coursework in University of Southern California.
 Implement Data Management techiques with Python3.

 |No.| Main Application |Homework Dir|Tags|Score|